 – If you have an acute injury (that means you’ve injured yourself in the past 7 days), we focus on trying to minimise this redness and blood flow, to help minimise swelling and pain.
 Treatment should not cause an increase in redness during this acute period.

 – Redness can also develop because of a reaction to a product.
 See the next point: Skin Irritation

 In this age many people have sensitivities, allergies and intolerances.
 We use natural, organic, hypoallergenic products, oils and tapes where possible, and provide alternatives when needed.
 If you find your skin is irritated, red, itchy or sore after a treatment, clean the area immediately with soap and water, remove any strapping tape, and contact the clinic if you’re concerned.
 Make sure you tell us about any skin irritation you develop, so we can avoid using that product in future.

 We wish everyone could feel better immediately!
 In many injuries, there is a short period of discomfort after your treatment, before you notice those positive changes.
 If you find you feel better straight away after a physiotherapy appointment, be grateful that your body responds so well.
 It gives you the chance to get started on your exercises straight away!

 If you’re just not sure what you’re experiencing after a treatment or why, call 8376 8816 or email us so we can discuss all the options with you.

 Every person is different, and every person needs individualised treatment, to get the best out of their body.

 Can the physiotherapists at Aspire help to get you back to feeling better?
-Access a treatment time now by using our super simple Online Booking system.
+Access a treatment time now.